jefson08/KhasiNMT/README.md

       a.
 Initialization of Embedding layer with Pre-trained Embedding Weights
       b.
 Data Augmentation
       c.
 Appending Pre-trained Context encoding to locally learned encoding
-1. Download the model and place/store in weights Directory
+1. Download the model and place/store it in the weights Directory

    Link: <a href="https://drive.google.com/file/d/1-3OHJEomo3AKepejOLze6T59DkAJphK0/view?usp=sharing">Download File</a>
-2. Download Config File and Place/Replace in the root path (Here root directory is KhasiNMT)
+2. Download the Config File and Place/Replace in the root path (Here root directory is KhasiNMT)

    Link: <a href="https://drive.google.com/file/d/1TQ30DTuInBhH4G3OqFGBHXcg6HExkRF4/view?usp=sharing">Download File</a>
 3. Translate: